laravel/docs/billing.md

     $user = User::find(1);

     $user->newSubscription('default', 'price_premium')->add();

 <a name="creating-subscriptions-from-the-stripe-dashboard"></a>
-#### Creating Subscriptions from the Stripe Dashoard
+#### Creating Subscriptions From The Stripe Dashboard

-You can also create subscriptions from the Stripe dashboard itself.
-When doing this there's a couple of things to keep in mind.

-First of all, by default, Cashier will sync newly added subscriptions under the `default` name.
-To customize what the default name is that's used you may [override the `WebhookController`](/docs/{{version}}/billing#defining-webhook-event-handlers) and modify the `newSubscriptionName` method to adjust this default name.
+You may also create subscriptions from the Stripe dashboard itself.
+When doing so, Cashier will sync newly added subscriptions and assign them a name of `default`.
+To customize the subscription name that is assigned to dashboard created subscriptions, [extend the `WebhookController`](/docs/{{version}}/billing#defining-webhook-event-handlers) and overwrite the `newSubscriptionName` method.

-Secondly, you may create one type of subscription.
-If you use subscriptions with multiple names only one type of subscription can be added through the Stripe dashboard.
-For all other type of subscriptions you'll need to add them through Cashier itself.
+In addition, you may only create one type of subscription via the Stripe dashboard.
+If your application offers multiple subscriptions that use different names, only one type of subscription may be added through the Stripe dashboard.

-Thirdly, you should always make sure to only add one active subscription of one type.
-If a customer would, for example, have two `default` subscriptions only the latest one that was added will be used in Cashier even though both get synced.
+Finally, you should always make sure to only add one active subscription per type of subscription offered by your application.
+If customer has two `default` subscriptions, only the most recently added subscription will be used by Cashier even though both would be synced with your application's database.

 <a name="checking-subscription-status"></a>
 ### Checking Subscription Status